Kagu-chan/anki-jpdb.reader/README.md

 ### Known Bugs

-* close popup after api call seems to not work properly on crunchyroll
 * some pages like nhkweb / newseasy dont keep the correct context, but always the first word of the row
-* some points dont properly validate and fail silently

 ## Can I customize the colors?
 Can I customize which furigana get shown?